-The following activities reflect our ongoing network optimization initiative to achieve a simpler, more efficient manufacturing and distribution network
+The following activities reflect our ongoing network optimization initiative to achieve a simpler, more efficient manufacturing and distribution network.

 In our Pet segment, during the fourth quarter of fiscal year 2024, as part of our Cost and Simplicity program we decided to close a manufacturing facility in California, which we plan to exit in June 2025, and a facility in Arizona, which we plan to exit in January 2025.
 The associated pet bed, outdoor cushion and durable pet supply manufacturing and distribution activities will be transitioned to Central facilities in Indiana and North Carolina.
 As a result, we incurred approximately \$7.5 million of one-time costs, including \$5.2 million in cost of goods sold and \$2.3 million in selling, general and administrative costs, comprised of charges for facility closures, the impairment of inventory and severance, the majority of which were non-cash.
-Additionally, related to the pet supplies business activities being transitioned, we recognized a non-cash impairment charge of \$12.8 million related to the impairment of interased international competition.
+Additionally, related to the pet supplies business activities being transitioned, we recognized a non-cash impairment charge of \$12.8 million related to the impairment of intangible assets due primarily to changing market conditions resulting from the decline in demand for durable products and increased international competition.